-My team of river guides has put together this list of all the essential fly fishing gear you would need for fly fishing which includes some not so common fly fishing gear that you might not have considered before.
+My team of river guides and I have put together this list of all the essential fly fishing gear that you would need for fly fishing on rivers.
+Some of this gear includes some not-so-common gear for fly fishing that you might not have considered before.

 The right fly fishing gear will help you catch more fish and will make your fly fishing experience better.
-Fly fishing gear includes everything from the rod and reel, the line, the leader, the tippet, and the flies.
-Fly fishing gear also includes all the release gear and the gear that you wear.
+Fly gear includes everything from the rod and reel, the line, the leader, the tippet, and the flies.
+Gear for fly fishing also includes all the release gear and the gear that you wear.

 Fly Rods 101 – Essential Fly Fishing Gear